Fundacion-de-Neurociencias/neurodiagnoses/README.md

 ---

 🛠 **Neurodiagnoses is an open-source project promoted by Fundación de Neurociencias, powered by EBRAINS, GitHub, and the open science community.**

+---

+## ??
+Advanced Multi-Modal Annotator (In Development)

+This new module represents the next generation of the Neurodiagnoses framework, designed to process high-dimensional, multi-modal patient data.

+* **Location:** 	ools/advanced_annotator/
+* **Functionality:**
+    * **Data Ingestion:** A flexible data ingestion engine (	ools/data_ingestion/) parses and assembles rich patient profiles from clinical, imaging, and genetic sources into a standardized JSON format.
+    * **Feature Extraction:** The pipeline (un_advanced_annotation.py) loads a patient's full JSON profile and flattens it into a comprehensive feature vector.
+    * **Advanced Modeling:** A training script (	rain_model.py) uses the generated feature vectors to train powerful, multi-modal models like XGBoost, capable of handling complex data interactions.

+This module is the core of our effort to build a tool that can handle thousands of data points per patient, moving beyond the simpler proof-of-concept pipelines.